Quick Links => Latest News (about this website and the society),

 We have a strong membership and are currently concerned with stimulating public appreciation and knowledge of the waterway, thus helping to safeguard its future, landscape and ecology.

-The programme of social events which we organise for our members each year caters for a wide variety of interests, including presentations on local non-canal interests as well as canals abroad.
+The programme of social events (Meetings) which we organise for our members each year caters for a wide variety of interests, including presentations on local non-canal interests as well as canals abroad.